Emergency folder for family handover documents on table

 Medical information becomes extremely important if you cannot communicate your wishes.

-Your emergency folder should include any living will or advance directive you have created.
-These documents explain what kind of medical treatment you want or do not want if you are unable to make decisions yourself.
+If you have a living will or advance directive, this is one of the most important things to include.
+These documents explain what medical treatment you want or do not want if you are unable to make decisions yourself.
+Without them, family members and doctors are left guessing or making decisions they are not equipped to make alone.

 Red emergency vehicle in timelapse photography